 In July 1863 Bozeman and Jacobs guide their first wagon train on the newly marked trail.
 They travel just 150 miles when they are confronted by a large party of Northern Cheyenne and Sioux warriors, who warn them to turn back or be killed.
 This is the beginning of what will become Red Cloud's War.
 To protect travelers along the Bozeman Trail, the U.S. Government builds and militarizes forts along the way.
 Fort Phil Kearny, Fort Reno and Fort Smith become reassuring symbols of safety for gold fevered emigrants.
 In 1864 four wagon trains and 1,500 people travel the Bozeman Trail to the Montana goldfields without incident.
 In 1866 Nelson Story, rich from his stake at Alder Gulch, travels to Texas, buys 1000 Longhorn cattle and drives them successfully over the Bozeman Trail.
 Story becomes the first cattle rancher in Montana, and goes on to accumulate great wealth.
 In the meantime, the forts back on the trail have become focal points for both minor skirmishes and major battles between the U.S. military and the allied Sioux and Cheyenne tribes under Red Cloud.
 A war of attrition begins.
 A war that the U.S. ultimately loses because its forces are spread too thin.
 In the end, the Bozeman Trail closes down and the Powder River country is ceded to the victorious Native Americans with the Fort B

 2016-2017 marks the 150th anniversary of many significant events surrounding the Bozeman Trail.
 The production will employ narration interwoven with interviews with historians and other experts.
 Archival photographs, artwork and historic re-creations will bring the history to life.
-On- location filming will take place at such places as Fort Laramie and Fort Phil Kearny in Wyoming, Bannack and Virginia City in Montana, plus many other scenic locations along the way.
-Filming of exteriors and interviews will continue in the summer of 2017, with editing and post-production beginning during fall.
-We are on schedule, and expect a broadcast premiere in spring 2018.
+On-location filming will take place at such places as Fort Laramie and Fort Phil Kearny in Wyoming, Bannack and Virginia City in Montana, plus many other scenic locations along the way.
+This film is expected to have a broadcast premiere in Spring 2019.

 About the Director